-What Does a Line Producer Do?
+What Does a Line Producer do?

 The line producer is the unsung hero of the movie business.
-They are in charge of all business aspects of production (below the line costs) and are the ones responsible for the film being completed on-time and on-budget.
+They are in charge of all business aspects of production (below-the-line costs) and are the ones responsible for the film being completed on-time and on budget.
 Their work on a film can begin as early as the late stages of development and continues through the release and distribution of the film.
 For this reason, the line producer is likely one of the first hires of the producer and executive producers.

-The line producer’s first role is to break down a screenplay into a schedule from which they assess the likely below the line costs of production.
+The line producer’s first role is to break down a screenplay into a schedule from which they assess the likely below-the-line costs of production.
 This provisional budget is used to estimate the total amount of funding necessary to make the movie.
 While it is the job of the producer and executive producer to find the required funding, the line producer’s provisional budget can help inspire investors to fund the project.
 Once the necessary funding is in place, the pre-production phase begins.

 The first step in the line producer’s pre-production responsibilities is to set up the production company for the project.
 This is done to limit the investor’s liability to the project itself.
 Once the production company is set up, pre-production starts in earnest.
-The line producer, subject to producer and executive producer approval, hires department heads and then works with the director, first assistant director, production manager, art director and other department heads to set the final budget and shooting schedule.
-It is standard practice to set aside 10% of the total budget for contingencies—to cover reshoots, weather delays and other unplanned for expenses.
+The line producer, subject to producer and executive producer approval, hires department heads and then works with the director, first assistant director, production manager, art director, and other department heads to set the final budget and shooting schedule.
+It is standard practice to set aside 10% of the total budget for contingencies—to cover reshoots, weather delays, and other unplanned expenses.

-From there, the line producer hires the crew, oversees location scouting, secures permits, keeps compliant with rules and regulations including health and safety concerns, purchases necessary insurance and completion bonds, sources equipment, props and supplies, hires supporting actors, liaisons with the unions, monitors the progress of all production departments and otherwise ensures that the production is ready to start as scheduled and on budget.
+From there, the line producer hires the crew, oversees location scouting, secures permits, keeps compliant with rules and regulations including health and safety concerns, purchases necessary insurance and completion bonds, sources equipment, props, and supplies, hires supporting actors, liaisons with the unions, monitors the progress of all production departments and otherwise ensures that the production is ready to start as scheduled and on budget.

-During post production, the line producer works with the post-production supervisor and manages the budget for editors, composers, sound designers and the visual effects department to ensure the project keeps on-budget and on-schedule.
+During post-production, the line producer works with the post-production supervisor and manages the budget for editors, composers, sound designers and the visual effects department to ensure the project keeps on budget and on-schedule.
 (Read: Film Connection student David Nance has Line Producing Career in Sight.)